gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 **Loophole-free Bell tests (2015):**

-In 2015, three experiments simultaneously closed all major loopholes:
+In 2015, three experiments closed all major loopholes:

 **Hensen et al. (Delft):**
 Used electron spins in nitrogen-vacancy centers separated by 1.3 km.
 Detected violation: $$S = 2.42 \pm 0.20$$.
-Closed detection and locality loopholes simultaneously.
+Closed both the detection and locality loopholes.

 **Giustina et al. (Vienna):**
 Used photons with high-efficiency detectors.